Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 Natural Vegetation

-Tamil Nadu forest cover is 2.99 and its types vary from wet evergreen to scrub forest.
+Tamil Nadu’s forest cover is 2.99, and its types vary from wet evergreen to scrub forest.

 Conclusion

-This article we have discussed the Geography of Tamil Nadu, including its physiography, hill, plateau, plains, beaches and Natural vegetation of Tamil Nadu.
+In this article, we have discussed the Geography of Tamil Nadu, including its physiography, hills, plateaus, plains, beaches and Natural vegetation of Tamil Nadu.